 I received my BA from Brown University in 1988 and a Master’s in Social Welfare from the University of California–Berkeley in 1997.
 I have been a licensed mental health practitioner since 2000.
-In May 2021 I relocated from Northern California to Southern Maine and have an office in Portland.
+In May 2021 I relocated from Northern California to Southern Maine and have an office in New Gloucester.

 I have worked in a variety of clinical settings, from residential treatment centers to outpatient health and mental health clinics to private practice.
 My most recent long term assignment was with the Kaiser Psychiatry Department in Santa Rosa, CA where I saw clients individually and ran mindfulness-based groups.
 I ended my eight years at Kaiser with an elaborate protest that you can read about on the website 90 Days to Change.